zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/3-process-order-using-composite.md

 ### **Summary**
 In module 3, you've accomplished:
 - Created Service Bus pipeline from an existing template.
-- Providing Data validatio, Routing and manage exception inside the pipeline
+- Providing Data validation, Routing and manage exception inside the pipeline
 - Provided API for backend service from a service bus.
 This is exposed using Proxy Service within a Service Bus.